 “I want to build an e-commerce store … but should I use Shopify or WordPress?”

-That’s actually a fairly common question that I get here at WebsiteSetup.org.
-In fact, I get them more than 2-3 times a day.
+That’s actually a fairly common question that we get here at websitesetup.org.
+In fact, we get them more than 2-3 times a day.

 What platform should I use?

 Can I sell ebooks and downloads or just physical products?